1. INTRODUCTION

 [Matthew 5:3-10]

-It explains how to shape our character, emphasizing humility and purity, for the good of all.
+It explains HOW to shape our character, emphasizing humility and purity, for the good of all.
 God’s blessings for that type of behaviour, in this life AND the next, are made clear too.

-No surprise that it came out of the mouth of Jesus!
+Yes, it’s no surprise that it came out of the mouth of Jesus!

 7. ADVICE WITHIN EARLY CHURCH LETTERS